rafalkopiec/mtsp/README.md

 - The .mtsp file format is formatted in a similar way to .m3u8 playlist files.
 - For v1, these five fields are required.
 - The preview image should be a `.jpg` for loading efficiency.
-- The 3D file format should be `.usdz`, as it is natively compatible with all involved XR systems.
+- The 3D file format should be `.usdz`, as it is compatible with all involved XR systems.